April 5, 2017 // Special

 The Seven Churches Visitation is a powerful way to spend time in adoration, meditating on Christ’s sacrifice of love for the salvation of souls in preparation for the joy of Easter.
 There is something special about visiting churches late into the nigh.
 It is not just because of the opportunity to visit other parishes, it’s because of intentionally seeking Christ to spend time with Him and contemplating the gift of His love.

 To help find nearby parishes, a Google map is available with this article here.
-A prayer card may also be downloaded for use at each of the stations.
 Please call ahead to verify the times of adoration at the parishes.

 The best news.
 Delivered to your inbox.